Saturday, May 25, 2019

 Traditional Christians will tell you that marriage is only between man and woman.
 And sure enough, if you follow the battle over marriage in our swiftly unraveling West, especially if you to listen to left-liberals, opposition to same-sex marriage is presented mainly as a “Christian” or “biblical” thing.
 By this they mean to imply that those who aren’t Christian should have no good reason to oppose it.

 From a neutral, secular point of view, it is only anthropology and history that could offer us something like a “universal human meaning” of marriage.
-Surveying what we know from anthropological studies and historical research, we can in fact speak of a general human understanding of marriage.
+Surveying what we know from historical research, we can in fact speak of a general human understanding of marriage.
 In this rubric, as one quickly sees, it’s the self-confident liberals who appear out of bounds.

-Across the six inhabited continents and millennia of recorded history, across literally hundreds of identifiable distinct cultures, we do find a dizzying array of marriage customs.
+Across the six inhabited continents and millennia of recorded history, across literally hundreds of distinct cultures, we do find a dizzying array of marriage customs.
 But the agreement on one thing, at least until the recent decade, is striking: well over 99% of human groups recognize marriage as only between male and female.
 Interestingly, this holds true even for cultures, such as that of ancient Athens, where homosexual love was seen as legitimate.

 In fact the historical record gives us only two solidly attested outliers—i.e. cultures that normalized one or another form of same-sex marriage.

 In the African Kingdom of Dahomey, now Benin, elder women of means were for a time allowed to marry a younger “wife”.
 In some North American Indian tribes, chiefs already married and having fathered children were allowed to take an additional male, a berdache, as “wife”.

 That’s it.
 A list of two against literally hundreds of cultures on all the continents over the course of millennia.
 Note also that in neither of these outlier cases were the same-sex marriages anything like what we see being pushed in our postmodern West.